cs161-staff/textbook/memory-safety/mitigations.md

 try thousands of times per second, then the attacker will probably succeed in just a few hours.

-On a 64-bit architecture, the stack canary has 56 bytes of randomness, so it is significantly harder to guess the canary value.
+On a 64-bit architecture, the stack canary has 56 bits of randomness, so it is significantly harder to guess the canary value.
 Even at 1,000 tries per second, an attacker would need over 2 million years on average to guess the canary!